szotyi41/community/README.md

 	when there is a selected picture in .profile-upload input[type='file'], the file will upload to the server, then its load to $_SESSION['file'] therefore dont need to upload again, when you get register error.

-	when the user click to register button:
+	When the user click to register button:
 		1. check fullname length > 4 chars
 		2. check email vaidation
 		3. check username length > 3 chars